PAUSING for safety

-Hikers can park at Marcy Field and ride the shuttle to the Garden trailhead.
-The cost will be $10 round-trip per person ($13 Canadian).
-The shuttle will run from 7 am until 7 pm Saturday & Sunday.
+Hikers can park at Marcy Field and ride the shuttle to the Garden trailhead on weekends.
+The cost is $10 round-trip per person ($13 Canadian).
+The shuttle runs from 7 am until 7 pm Saturday & Sunday.
 The fee we collect goes to paying for road and parking lot maintence, portatpotties, and staff to run everything.

 The shuttle operates from the Southwest corner of Marcy Field, off Route 73.

 A fee of $10.00 American (Canadian @ $13.00) will be charged per person for a round trip.
 The fees pay for Front Country Stewards, maintenance, winter snowplowing, and portable toilets.